Hotel Manager Jobs in USA with Visa Sponsorship

 What's the approval rate for hotel manager H-1B petitions?

-Hotel management H-1B petitions face moderate scrutiny because USCIS questions whether all management roles require specialized knowledge.
+Hotel management H-1B visa petitions face moderate scrutiny because USCIS questions whether all management roles require specialized knowledge.
 Success rates improve significantly when the position involves complex operations, multiple revenue streams, or requires specific hospitality technology expertise rather than general management duties.

 Can I get sponsored for hotel management without U.S. experience?